Tanish-Zope-0202/N.E.U.R.A-CHATBOT/README.md

 - Chat with Gemini AI
 - Get weather information for any city
-- Upload and query documents (supports PDF, TXT, MD, PY, CSV)
+- Upload and query documents (supports PDF)
 - Web interface with multiple themes

 ## Setup